adehan/english-for-designers/02-impression/index.md

 ![A painting of a fly agaric.](Mushroom Study 2.png)

 Hello!
-I'm Adela, a freelance digital illustrator currently based in Prague, Czech Republic.
-My work revolves mostly around fantasy, colourful characters or creatures, and nature.
-My other passions include a love for storytelling, wandering the woodlands, petting dogs and napping under trees.
+I'm Adela, and this is my most recent illustration and design work, divided into areas I'm most interested in at the moment.

 [View Presentation](Presentation.pdf)